Astemes/astemes-triarc-framework/README.md

 If you are familiar with queued message handler based applications, using the basics of Triarc is quite straight forward.

+Reading through the documentation should provide what is needed to get started.
+As everything is available as open source, it is worth exploring the source to understand how the framework is implemented.

 Examples are available at https://github.com/Astemes/astemes-triarc-examples

 ## Debugger